GeekyAnts/formst-website/docs/idea.md

 ## Use Case

 This can be used with all sorts of forms: nested, stepper and flat.
 The only constraint is that Formst has the following dependencies: mobx, mobx-react/mobx-react-lite and mobx-state-tree.
 Ultimately, this works best with applications that use these as their state management solution.

+## When not to use

+Formst was specifically built for applications running on MST(MobX-State-Tree).
+So if you are not using MST as your state management solution and you care about your bundle size, this package may not be for you.